DevoInc/App-Developer-Kit/README.md

 ```

 - **Devo queries**:
 The IDevoApp instance could be used to make queries on Devo query engine.
-You could found a complete documentation about Devo queries [here]().
+The different operations provided here are a wrapper of this other [package](https://github.com/DevoInc/browser-sdk).
+It is intended to be consumed in a simple way with async/await syntax and masking the obtaining of the user credentials as well as the service URL.

 ```ts
 import {